2021 FEHB Open Season: Tips for PreparingPay & Benefits

-During Open Season, active employees can sign up for a health care or dependent care flexible spending account (FSA) or both.
-While medical, dental, and vision enrollments stay the same from year to year unless you make changes, you must re-enroll every year to keep your FSA contributions going.
+During Open Season, active employees can sign up for health care, a dependent care flexible spending account (FSA), or both.
+Medical, dental, and vision enrollments roll over unless you make changes, but you must re-enroll every year to keep your FSA contributions going.

 How Do I Determine What’s Best for My Situation?

-OPM provides an online tool that you can use to compare the various plans available.
-You can search for the options available to you using your location or employee type, and you can review any changes to the plan you already have.
+OPM provides an online tool to compare the available plans/rates.
+You can search for available options based on location or employee type and you can review changes to your existing plan.

-The most valuable step you can take to determine the best coverage available to you is to assess your own medical and financial situation carefully.
-Here are a few questions to help you get started:
+The most important step is to carefully assess your own medical and financial situation.
+Here are some questions to help you get started:

 Existing Medical Conditions

-Do you or any covered family member have a medical condition that will require extensive treatment in the new year?
-If so, it may be worth it to pay more for a plan that pays out more on your claims.
+Do you or any covered family member have a medical condition that will require extensive treatment in 2022?
+If so, it may be worth purchasing a plan that pays out more on your claims.